jdittrich/userNeedResearchBook/text/afterTheSession.md

 complicated descriptions of workflows or if you just loose track by accident, it might be useful to have a backup by using audio recording.

-## Transcribe Notes {#TranscribeNotes}
+## Transcribe your Data {#TranscribeData}
+Even if I supplemented my notes from memory and rewrote the most undecipherable words, they are not easy to read.
+To bring them into a more accessible form.

-When I added my supplements to the notes and sketches I usually type them in a wordprocessor document.
-In addition, I scan my notes, so I can easily cut and paste the sketches into the document.
+In addition, I scan my notes, so I can easily cut and paste the sketches into the same document If you made an audio recording of your research session you could listen to it and add information which is not in there yet.

-When transcribing the notes, take care that each line in the digital transcript has only one statement in it and not several, so that you don't tie two separate statements together.
+The document which we create by doing do is our »Transcript« ^[»Transcript« often means to (verbatim) transcribe audio data.
+So it is possible, that what I call a »transcript« here (bringing any data into an accessible, but not-yet-analyzed form) may not be a ›proper‹ transcript for somebody else]

+### Transcribing notes
+On your (handwritten) notes, you may have sentences aside to each other that make (more) sense on their own – or single words or fragments which make only sense together.
+Sometimes these things are already sorted out when supplementing your notes.
+If not: now is the time to create some order:
-On the other hand, make sure that the data you write down is meaningful on its own and is not just a single word or a description which is free of any context and thus hard to set in relation to other data.
+In your digital transcript, put one statement (or whatever you consider to make sense on its own) in each line.
+Avoid  tying together  two separate statements on one line and, on the other hand, make sure that the data you put into one line is meaningful on its own and is not just a single word or a description which is free of any context and thus hard to set in relation to other data.
+This is a simple way of ensuring that we break up our data into pieces that we can later analyze.

+To make this reasoning more clear, here are some examples:

-**Not meaningful on its own (means mostly: too short):**
+> **Not meaningful on its own (means mostly: too short):**
+>
 > -  I duplicate objects
 > -  making space